servicebinding/spec/README.md

 Note: This example is equivalent to not specifying a mapping or specifying an empty mapping.

-## Reconciler Implementation
+## Runtime Behavior

-A reconciler implementation **MUST** support mapping to PodSpec-able resources without defining a `ClusterWorkloadResourceMapping` for those types.
+When a `ClusterWorkloadResourceMapping` is defined in the cluster matching a workload resource it **MUST** be used to map the binding that type.
+If no mapping is available for the type, the implementation **MUST** treat the workload resource as a PodSpecable type.

 If a `ServiceBinding` specifies `.spec.workload.containers` and a `MappingContainer` specifies a `name` expression, the resolved name **MUST** limit which containers in the workload are bound.
+If either key is not defined, the container **SHOULD** be bound.

-A reconciler **MUST** create empty values at locations referenced by [Restricted JSONPaths](#restricted-jsonpath) that do not exist on the workload resource.
+An implementation **MUST** create empty values at locations referenced by [Restricted JSONPaths](#restricted-jsonpath) that do not exist on the workload resource.
 Values referenced by JSONPaths in both the `MappingTemplate` and `MappingContainer`s **MUST** be mutated by a `ServiceBinding` reconciler as if they were defined directly by a PodTemplateSpec.
 A reconciler **MUST** preserve fields on the workload resource that fall outside the specific fragments and types defined by the mapping.

 # Role-Based Access Control (RBAC)